Nodever2/HWRNG/README.md

 # HWRNG
-Simple, fun Python Script that implements randomization of various settings of the video game Halo Wars to improve replayability of the game.
+Simple, fun Python Script that implements randomization of various settings of the video game Halo Wars: Definitive Edition to improve replayability of the game.
 This script is based on Leader Overhaul mod (https://www.moddb.com/mods/halo-wars-leader-overhaul-mod/#8117934) and includes all leaders from it as of the September 2021 v1.6 update.

 # Features